pdbxmmcifwg/carbohydrate-extension/examples/components.md

 Or you may download [these components](components/all-components.tar.gz) as a compressed tar file.

-In addition, you may download definitions for [322 components](components/CCD_monosaccharide_definition.tar.gz) which will during the remediation.
-This list is not yet complete,
+In addition, you may download definitions for [322 components](components/CCD_monosaccharide_definition.tar.gz) which will be used during remediation.
+This list is not yet complete.